RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

 ### Optimization 4: Multithreading and SIMD

 The next logical step is to parallelize the computation.
-Ideally, if we have a CPU with 8 cores, we want to split our giant input file into 8 perfectly equal chunks and have each core work on one chunk simultaneously.
+Ideally, if we have a CPU with 8 cores, we want to split the input file into 8 equal chunks and have each core work on one chunk simultaneously.
 This should, in theory, make our program up to 8 times faster.

-However, this is not as simple as just cutting the file into 8 pieces.
-We are bound by the rules of mathematics and syntax, which introduce two critical restrictions:
+However, this is not as simple as just splitting the file into 8 equal chunks.
+We are bound by the rules of maths and syntax, which introduce two restrictions:

-1.  **We cannot split inside parentheses.** A split can only happen at the "top level" (depth 0) of the expression.
-Splitting `(1 + 2|)` is invalid.
+1.  **We cannot split inside parentheses.** A split can only happen at the "top level" of the expression.
+Splitting `((2 + 1)| - 2)` is invalid.
+And this includes nested parentheses.
-2.  **We cannot split at a `-` operator.** This is a subtle but crucial mathematical point.
-Addition is *associative*, meaning `(a + b) + c` is the same as `a + (b + c)`.
+2.  **We cannot split at a `-` operator.** Addition is *associative*, meaning `(a + b) + c` is the same as `a + (b + c)`.
 This property allows us to group additions freely.
 Subtraction is *not* associative: `(a - b) - c` is not the same as `a - (b - c)`.
-Splitting on a `-` would change the order of operations and produce the wrong answer.
+Splitting on a `-` would change the order of operations and produce the wrong result.

 These restrictions mean we can't just split the file at `(total_size / 8)`.
-We need an intelligent way to find the *closest valid split point* (a `+` sign at depth 0) to that ideal boundary.
+We need an way to find the *closest valid split point* (a `+` sign at top level) to that ideal boundary.

+To find those points, we would need to scan the whole input, to know in which points all the current parentheses are closed.
 A naive scan to do this would be slow, requiring a full pass over the data just to find the split points before we even start the real work.
 So, isn't this solution slower (2 passes vs 1 pass)?
 Not necessarily.
-We can make the first pass incredibly fast if we use **SIMD**.
+We can make the first pass blazing fast if we use **SIMD**.

-#### The Overall Data Flow
+#### The algorithm at a high level

 Before diving into the code, let's look at the high-level plan.
-The entire process is orchestrated by our `parallel_eval` function, which follows this data flow:
+The entire process is started by our `parallel_eval` function, which follows this data flow:

 ```
 [ Input File ]